frc-team7587/Marquee-1/TestLedMatrix/README.md

 Connection is simple: run a high quality USB A to mini cord from the RoboRio to the ESP32.
 Be sure to use a high quality cable to ensure a reliable connection.
 The ESP32 is extremely fussy.

-The connection transmits 11520 characters/second, fast enough, but slow by today's standards.
+The connection transmits 11520 characters/second, more than adequate for controlling the LED array, but slow in comparison to SPI or Ethernet.

 ### SPI